Jaapet/ft_transcendence/README.md

 #### Validated
 - Back-end in Django
 - Standard user management, authentification and tournaments
-- Advanced 3D with WebGL
+- Advanced 3D with ThreeJS
+- A second game with user history and match-making
+#### Maybe
 - AI-controlled player
-#### Maybe
 - Remote authentification (OAuth 42)
 - Distant players (playing on 2 different computers)
 - Multiple players (more than 2 in one game)
-- A second game with user history and match-making
 - WAF or Mod Security + HashiCorp Vault
 - 2FA + JSON Web Tokens
 - Log management